cycle/docs/repository/select.md

 ]);
 ```

-> Field names will be automatically mapped to appropriate column names.
+> Field names will be automatically mapped to the appropriate column names.

-You can use any amount of fields in request:
+You can use any amount of fields in the method:

 ```php
 $entity = $repository->findOne([